-Some Christians admit that they aren’t so much concerned with having a President that is a Christian, they would rather have a non-Christian who is competent and qualified.
-Most likely, this is because they believe in the systems of power that empires rely on.
+Some Christians admit that they aren’t so much concerned with having a President that is a Christian; they would rather have a non-Christian who is competent and qualified.
+Most likely, this is because they believe in the systems of power on which empires rely.
 They may not actually believe in the Jesus-way of running the world.

 We must remember that by becoming a “Christian” we are claiming that Jesus is King and his ways are the best ways— for everyone!